-This topic explains how to manage session states when using Episerver Digital Experience Cloud Service.
-Page load time is important, since it correlates with increased conversion rates and better search ranking.
+This topic explains how to manage session states when using Episerver Customer-Centric Digital Experience Platform (DXP).
+Page load time is important, because it correlates with increased conversion rates and better search ranking.
 Disabling session state can reduce average page load time by enabling parallel processing of requests.

 How it works

 A session is defined as the period of time that a unique user interacts with the web application.
 Session state queues up requests from a visitor, so that the information is synched between each request for example when running a website in multiple tabs.

 By default, Episerver relies on ASP.NET for managing session states.
 This in-memory session state provider lets you store and retrieve values for a user navigating ASP.NET pages in a web application.
 Also, sticky sessions are often used with application load-balancing, so that a visitor is directed to the same instance in Azure.
 The combination of these provide a performant way of using sessions for non-critical data.

 Core parts of Episerver do not use session state, but the specific functionality listed below does.

 - Self-Optimizing Block

 - Google Analytics.
 Will fallback to request state if session state is disabled.

 - Find tracking.
 Can use current session ID, but will fallback to current user identity name.

 - Captcha validator uses session state, but you can use ReCaptchaValidator instead.